 The Association is managed by the officers of the Association, headed by the Chief Executive.
-The Chief Executive is supported by the Deputy Chief Executive, two Executive Directors and a number of other appointed officers.
+The Chief Executive is supported by the Deputy Chief Executive, one Executive Director and a number of other appointed officers.
 Providing ex-officio support to the appointed officers are the elected officers – Chairman, Deputy Chairman and Immediate Past Chairman.
-The Association’s Life President, Rod Tuck, was the driving force behind the formation of the Association in 1987.
 The names and contact details of the current elected and appointed officers are shown below.

 Office Phone: 01442 390674

 Peter has been involved in the world of electoral administration for over 30 years.
 He was appointed as the Association’s Chief Executive in March 2018, having previously served as its Deputy Chief Executive.
 Prior to joining the AEA, he worked at four different local authorities, in Hertfordshire and London, and was seconded to the Electoral Commission on two separate occasions.

 He has been involved with the AEA almost since its formation, serving as its National Chairman in 2010 and London Branch Chair for many years.
 Alongside his role as Chief Executive, Peter is an accredited trainer, an examiner and a founder member of the Foundation Course writing and delivery team.
 He is also Chairman of the Qualifications Board having been appointed to that position in July 2019.

 As Chief Executive, Peter has overall responsibility for ensuring that the Association continues to operate successfully as a business, enabling the AEA to provide professional support and challenge to key partners, maintain a highly effective support mechanism for its members, act as a champion for electoral administrators and deliver high quality training and development opportunities across the electoral community.